 Scyllae sp. #1 is a moderately common animal that can be found in Halimeda kanaloana beds at depths of 5-10 m (16-38 ft).
-Occasionally it occurs in association with other species of Halimeda in rocky habitats.
-It can swim by flexing the body laterally if
+Occasionally, it occurs in association with other species of Halimeda in rocky habitats.
+It can swim by flexing its body laterally if

 Big Island, Maui, Molokai and Oahu: also known from Papua New Guinea and Japan.